hyperledger/fabric-sdk-node/docs/tutorials/chaincode-lifecycle.md

 then committed for use on the channel.

 #### New methods on Channel
-The {@link Channel} class has been enhanced to include new methods to approve a chaincode for an organization and to commit it for channel wide use.
+The {@link Channel} class has been updated to include methods to approve a chaincode definition for your organization and commit the definition to a channel.

 * {@link Channel#approveChaincodeForOrg approveChaincodeForOrg} - will approve
 the chaincode for an organization on this channel